abokhalill/memvis/docs/engine.md

 A global variable is a `DW_TAG_variable` with a `DW_AT_location` attribute that resolves to a fixed address (`DW_OP_addr`).
-The parser extracts name, address, and type information via recursive `DW_AT_type` resolution (including struct field decomposition, depth-limited to 2 levels).
+The parser extracts name, address, size, type information, and location table.
+Struct field decomposition follows the same depth caps as type resolution (8 levels for field extraction, 16 for type resolution).
+Globals are stored as `GlobalVar` structs.

 **ELF symtab fallback**: Globals with `DW_AT_specification` but no `DW_AT_location` (common in C++ and large C programs like Redis) have their